expandrew/andrewwestling.com/next-js/README.md

 # andrewwestling.com with Next.js

-This is my static homepage rewritten with Next.js, TypeScript, MDX, and Theme UI.
+This is my static homepage written with Next.js, TypeScript, MDX, and Tailwind.

 ## Setup

 To get up and running in development, run these inside this folder:

 ```
-yarn install
+npm install
-yarn dev
+npm run dev
 ```

+I also have [VS Code Tasks](https://code.visualstudio.com/docs/editor/tasks) set up in this repo, so you can run the "Start" command and it should get everything up and running.

 ## Theme

-The theme is available in [`theme.ts`](theme.ts).
+The "theme" is available in [`tailwind.config.ts`](tailwind.config.ts).
 It's not precious, and I change my mind sometimes.
-I tried to keep color contrasts and font sizes accessible enough, but it's not scientific.

 ## Deployment